Is anything the matter?

 Kurczynski wrote an essay titled “Power in Play: The Drawings of Laylah Ali” for the exhibition catalog, which accompanies the exhibition as it travels to three venues over the course of two years.
 Ali’s drawings are also subject in Kurcynski's book project, “Drawing in Color: Power and Vulnerability in Art of the 1990s.”

-“[The drawings] range from colorful imaginative portraits to comic-inspired scenarios that comment on everything from racial violence to gender politics in contemporary society,” says Kurczynski.
+“[The drawings] range from colorful imaginative portraits to comic-inspired scenarios that comment on everything from racial violence to gender politics in contemporary society,” writes Kurczynski.